IQSS/dvn/doc/sphinx/source/dataverse-user-main.rst

 in TAB files (as 'NA'), counted in the generated summary statistics and data analysis.

-In addition to Missing Values, R recognizes "Not a Value" (NaN) and positive and negative infinity for floating point values.
+In addition to Missing Values, R recognizes "Not a Number" (NaN) and positive and negative infinity for floating point values.
 These are now properly supported by the DVN.